 When I was a kid, the highlight of any trip to the doctor’s office was the opportunity to read Highlights magazine.
 My favorite part was the Hidden Pictures page, the drawing where you needed to find a picture of a banana, or a lunch box, or an umbrella hidden within a drawing of something seemingly unrelated to

-Sometimes finding the true problem with your marketing or fund development investments is a bit like looking for an object in Hidden Pictures: the issue may be missed because it looks like or is assumed to be something else.
+Sometimes finding true marketing and development problems is a bit like looking for an object in Hidden Pictures: the issue may be missed because it looks like or is assumed to be something else.

 Let me illustrate with two examples.

 Real Life Examples of Marketing and Development Problems

 One of my education clients was frustrated at the lack of response the organization was receiving to their email outreach campaigns for students.
 Their programs had won awards for quality, but a few programs were suffering poor enrollment.
 They came to us asking for help to improve their promotions.

 A human service organization wanted to expand fund development by increasing participation in certain programs.
 While there had been some growth, the organization wasn’t seeing an increase in available cash.
 They engaged us to help them determine how to expand their donor base.